fvitt/CAM/README.md

 Details on creating a case can be found [here](https://ncar.github.io/CAM/doc/build/html/CAM6.0_users_guide/building-and-running-cam.html) on the NCAR website.
-For this work we are using the gate III testcase which can be set up by running:
+For this work we are using the following testcase which can be set up by running:
 ```
 ./create_newcase --case <path_to_testcase_directory> --compset FMTHIST --res ne30pg3_ne30pg3_mg17 --project XXXXXXX --machine derecho
 ```
-from `<cesm_root>/cime/scripts/`.
+from `CAM/cime/scripts/`.

+You can then navigate to `<path_to_testcase_directory>`.
+To couple to FTorch modify `Tools/Makefile` line 600 to set the environment variable FTORCH_LIB to the location of the FTorch library on your system (defined above as `/path/to/ftorch/bin/ftorch_intel`).

 Once this has been done then edit `user_nl_cam` in the case directory as required.
 This is a CAM namelist generated from the default for the case.